HUGE-Bench: A Benchmark for High-Level UAV Vision-Language-Action Tasks: Additional Analysis

 \subsubsection{High-Level vs. Low-Level Instructions.}

-Table~\ref{hl} compares models trained with traditional low-level instructions and our proposed high-level instructions on Inspection-B task (see Fig.~\ref{fig3}).
+Table~\ref{tab:instruction_level_results} compares models trained with traditional low-level instructions and our proposed high-level instructions across different models on HUGE-Bench (see Fig.~\ref{fig3}).
 We can see that low-level instructions generally lead to better performance, since they provide more explicit step-by-step guidance and reduce the ambiguity of action execution.
 In contrast, high-level instructions require the model to infer missing intermediate steps, maintain task progress over time, and decompose abstract goals into executable subtasks.
 The performance gap therefore highlights the additional difficulty introduced by high-level UAV VLA tasks, and further motivates future research on hierarchical reasoning, subtask decomposition, and long-horizon planning under compact natural language commands.